simondlevy/Hackflight/README.md

 The only parameters you should need to adjust are the PID tuning [params](https://github.com/simondlevy/hackflight/blob/master/include/config.hpp#L25-L43).
-As usual, collective lower-right arms the board, and lower-left disarms it, as indicated by the red LED.
-The green LED will flash when the board is tilted by more than 25 degrees.
+As usual, collective lower-right arms the board, and lower-left disarms it, as indicated by the LED.
+The LED will flash when the board is tilted by more than 25 degrees.

 Although Hackflight was designed to be &ldquo;headless&rdquo; (no configurator program),